astronomer/astro-sdk/README.md

 When running SQL queries in Airflow DAGs, you need to define dependencies that break up your SQL into multiple, reproducible steps.
 We offer two ways to define dependencies within an `astro` SQL file:

-The first way to define a dependency is by defining a variable via the `template_vars` frontmatter argument.
-We set `template_vars` so that our `join_customers_and_orders` query cannot run until both our `customers_table` and `agg_orders` queries finish.
+You can define your dependency via the `template_vars` frontmatter argument.
+In the following example, we set `template_vars` so that our `join_customers_and_orders` query cannot run until both our `customers_table` and `agg_orders` queries finish.
 This data dependency is equivalent to a task dependency in our DAG.
 The only difference is that we're defining it directly in our SQL instead of using Airflow's dependency operators.

 ```sql
 # join_customers_and_orders.sql